Trollheim Tunnel

-The Trollheim Tunnel (Trollheimstunnelen) is a proposed road tunnel which would run 9.15 km from Ålvundeid to Todal, connecting Sunndal and Surnadal.
+The Trollheim Tunnel (Trollheimstunnelen) is a proposed road tunnel which would run 9.15 km from Ålvundeidet to Todalsøra, connecting Sunndal Municipality and Surnadal Municipality.
 The tunnel would be built as a toll road, and make it possible to close the Kvanne–Rykkjem Ferry.
 As of 2009, the estimated cost of the project was 925 million Norwegian krone, which would have to be partially financed by Møre og Romsdal County Municipality.
-The county council has prioritized the project second after the Nordøy Fixed Link.
-Construction may start as early as 2013.
+In 2021, the county municipality still is considering the project with no formal approval at that point.